Free ETF Report

 Renascor Resources

-RNU.AX $113M 🇦🇺 Australia 🇦🇺 Australia Natural Graphite — Flake Development 🇦🇺 ASX Natural Graphite
+RNU.AX $103M 🇦🇺 Australia 🇦🇺 Australia Natural Graphite — Flake Development Natural Graphite

 Renascor Resources

-Renascor Resources is an ASX-listed developer advancing the Siviour Graphite Project on South Australia's Eyre Peninsula — the world's second-largest proven graphite reserve and the largest outside Africa — toward vertically integrated production of battery-grade purified spherical graphite (PSG).
-Siviour holds a proven reserve of 16.8 Mt at 8.2% TGC supporting a 40-year mine life.
+Renascor Resources is an ASX-listed developer advancing the Siviour Graphite Project on South Australia's Eyre Peninsula, a proven reserve of 16.8 Mt at 8.2% TGC and the largest proven graphite reserve outside Africa, toward vertically integrated production of battery-grade purified spherical graphite (PSG).
+The reserve supports a 40-year mine life.
 The company's downstream Battery Anode Material strategy uses a proprietary HF-free purification process achieving 99.98% purity, providing a cleaner and lower-cost alternative to the hydrofluoric acid purification standard in China.

 The project holds Australian Federal Major Project Status and a conditional A$185 million loan from Export Finance Australia under the Critical Minerals Facility.
 A PSG demonstration facility in Adelaide produced qualified material for customer sampling in 2025.
 Renascor's fully Australian project — ore, processing, and anode material production all within South Australia — positions it as a natural beneficiary of supply chain diversification policies in Japan, Korea, and Europe.